Matrix denoising for weighted loss functions and heterogeneous signals: Applications of weighted denoising

 In other words, the SNR increases after whitening the noise by at least a factor of $\tau$; energy is transferred from the noise component to the signal component.
-The proof of Proposition \ref{prop-snr}, which is an extension of the analogous result from \cite{leeb2019optimal}, may be found in Appendix \ref{appendix-snr}.
+The proof of Proposition \ref{prop-snr}, which extends an analogous result in \cite{leeb2019optimal}, is in Section \ref{appendix-snr}.